Jump to content

 The Doll House

-Information: Permits cost $30 and are required for camping and backpacking in the Maze.
-Check the calendar Here to reserve a spot.
-If backpacking permits are full, check for 4WD site availability – The sites are quite nice.
-Keep in mind however that visitors staying at 4WD sites are required to pack everything out, while those with backpacking permits are required to pack out T.P. only.
-(And all other trash, of course) Cryptobiotic soil is prevalent in the Maze, avoid traveling across it and stick to established routes or slickrock / no impact areas.
+Permits start at $36 and are required for camping and backpacking in the Maze.
+Check the calendar to reserve a spot.
+If backpacking permits are full, check for 4WD site availability – the sites are quite nice.
+Keep in mind however that visitors staying at 4WD sites are required to pack everything out, while those with backpacking permits are required to pack out T.P. only (and all other trash, of course).
+Cryptobiotic soil is prevalent in the Maze, avoid traveling across it and stick to established routes or slickrock / no impact areas.
 Check with the Hans Flat Ranger Station for water and road conditions prior to starting your trip.
 The area is remote, take extra water and leave extra in your vehicle.
-Take a filter and either always carry enough water to get back to your last known source.
+Take a filter and always carry enough water to get back to your last known source.
 The Colorado River can be accessed at Spanish Bottom if needed.
 We carried all the water we needed in a mix of everything from gallon jugs to Nalgene Cantenes, containers from Platypus, and MSR Dromedary Bags.

 Stars in the Maze District